Donate, Don't Waste

 - 4. Recycle!

-Many supermarket also have collection points for soft plastic and other hard-to-recycle items.
+Many supermarkets also have collection points for soft plastic and other hard-to-recycle items.

 - 5. Council excess waste collections